-Housing Preservation Loan Program (HPLP), aka "Renew AC"
+• Housing Preservation Loan Program (HPLP), aka "Renew AC"

-Renew AC provides attainable, low-interest loans that allow seniors, people with disabilities, and other low-income homeowners to make much-needed improvements to their homes.
-Renew AC also provides support services that help people navigate how to make those home improvements.
-These improvements help prevent homeowner displacement and allow people to stay safely in their homes and communities.
+Renew AC provides attainable, low-interest loans that allow seniors, people with disabilities, and other low-income homeowners to make much-needed safety repairs and accessibility improvements to their homes.
+Renew AC also provides support services that help people navigate how to make those home repairs.
+These repairs help prevent homeowner displacement and allow people to stay safely in their homes and communities. the goal of the program is to support 300 low income homeowners to safely remain in their homes.